-Ian is a futurist and inventor.
-He is the inventor of technologies to enable large-scale transmission(s) on the Public Internet with security, reliability and accountability.
-He has been a speaker at OTTCON (Over-the-Top TV Conference) as well as the entertainment and technology conference, Digital Hollywood.
-Ian has served as chair of the research project "DP-DPO" (Discovery Protocol for the Directory of Persistent Objects) with members Vinton Cerf (known as the Father of the Internet), Paul Vixie and Dr. Kevin Almeroth.
+Ian is a futurist and the holder of five U.S. patents.
+He is the inventor of disruptive technologies that enable large-scale transmission(s) on the Public Internet with security, reliability and accountability.
+Ian has served as chair of the research project "DP-DPO" (Discovery Protocol for the Directory of Persistent Objects) with members Vint Cerf (known as the Father of the Internet), Paul Vixie and Dr. Kevin Almeroth.
 Internet pioneers, including Stephen Deering, Dino Farinacci, and Deborah Estrin, created the foundation for point-to-multipoint Internet transmissions.
 As CTO of Worldcast, Ian has expanded the usefulness of their original work.
 Developments over the last 15 years have created new protocol technologies that will render point-to-multipoint IP transmission secure, reliable, and accountable, making point-to-multipoint Internet technology universally applicable and supportive of current business models.

 David has over 25 years of experience in graphic design, advertising and marketing, and has worked with a broad range of consumer package goods, high-tech and service companies.
 He was previously a senior partner at Danford.Madison.Sproul, and is the founder and President of Ram Design Group.
 David earned his BS degree at Southern Oregon University and completed his postgraduate studies at the Academy of Art University in San Francisco.

 Capt.
-Joseph Jones (USCG Ret.), Executive VP, Worldcast Government and International Operations
+Joseph Jones (USCG Ret.), Worldcast Government and International Operations

 During his 30+ year career in the government sector, Capt.
 Jones acquired extensive diplomatic and international experience.
 He held the position of Commander of three U.S. Coast Guard Cutters, served as a USCG Officer, and was a Senior Officer for the Department of Transportation and Homeland Security.
 Since retiring from the USCG in 2004 and transitioning into the private sector, Capt.
 Jones has served as a Senior Market Manager for the Battelle Memorial Institute and as VP for Maritime and Port Security.
 He holds a BS from the USCG Academy, an MBA from Yale University, and an MA from the U.S. Naval War College.
 Capt.
 Jones is the first African American to command a modern USCG High Endurance Cutter since the service was established in 1790, and is the holder of meritorious medals and distinguished awards.
 He is fluent in the Spanish language.